tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Definition: Describes the bdqffdq:InformationElements assessed by a bdqffdq:DataQualityNeed.
 - SubClass Of: amendmentProperty; issueProperty; measurementProperty; validationProperty
 - Comments: Provides a relationship between bdqffdq:DataQualityNeed concepts and bdqffdq:InformationElements.
 For example, bdqffdq:Validation uses this property with bdqffdq:hasResourceType to define a bdqffdq:Criterion in the context of related bdqffdq:InformationElements.
-Subtypes bdqffdq:hasActedUponInformationElement and bdqffdq:hasConsultedInformationElement allow a bdqffdq:DataQualityNeed to be related to specific bdqffdq:InformationElement terms in a way that allows bdqffdq:DataQualityReports to distinguish for consumers which bdqffdq:InformationElements a Test makes bdqffdq:Assertions about (and which only informed that bdqffdq:Assertion).
+Subtypes bdqffdq:hasActedUponInformationElement and bdqffdq:hasConsultedInformationElement allow a bdqffdq:DataQualityNeed to be related to specific bdqffdq:InformationElement terms in a way that allows bdqffdq:DataQualityReports to distinguish for consumers which bdqffdq:InformationElements a Test makes bdqffdq:Responses about (and which only informed that bdqffdq:Response).

 ********************